Chicken and Potatoes in Cider Cream Sauce

 Made with hard cider, crème fraîche, Dijon mustard, bacon, and fresh thyme, the Chicken Normandy-inspired cider cream sauce is truly the star of the dish.
 The chicken is pan-seared until it is golden brown and tender and finished in the oven alongside baby potatoes and shallots in the flavorful sauce.

-The sauce is rich and creamy, with a subtle sweetness from the hard cider and light tanginess from the crème fraîche that really livens up basic kitchen staples like chicken and potatoes.
-The shallots and bacon provide additional layers of flavor and the fresh thyme adds a subtle herbiness that complements the other flavors perfectly.
-The dish is also incredibly easy to make, as it only requires one pan, making cleanup a breeze.
+The shallots and bacon provide additional layers of flavor and the fresh thyme adds a subtle herbiness that complements the other fall flavors perfectly.
+This fall chicken breast recipe is also incredibly easy to make, as it only requires one pan, making cleanup a breeze.

-What is hard cider?
+What is Hard Cider?

 Hard cider is an alcoholic beverage traditionally made from fermented apple juice.
 It is similar to beer in terms of alcohol content but has a distinct flavor profile that is influenced by the type of apples used and the fermentation process.
 Hard cider can be sweet or dry and can range in alcohol content from around 4% to over 10%.